Forrin/terraform-digitalocean-kubernetes/README.md

 # Digitalocean Terraform Kubernetes Module

-This module deploys a Kubernetes cluster in Digital Ocean.
+This module deploys a Kubernetes cluster on the Digital Ocean Cloud.

 # Usage